Go To Great Panes, Kathryn Maloney ©2011

 Since there are so many countries with rates that are nearly the same for zones 3-5 and 6-9, I just lump them together as Everywhere Else and charge based on zone 3-5 rates (the higher of the two groups).
 That way we’re never shorting ourselves on shipping charges, and the over-charge is never more than $1.00.

-If you look at the chart below, you can see how the zones compare (rates effective January 2012):
+If you look at the chart below, you can see how the zones compare (rates effective May 31, 2015):

 Now that you have a feel for the international shipping zones & package size restrictions, you don’t even need the USPS website’s shipping calculator to estimate your shipping costs, which often hides the First Class rates.